 My teenage son was out for the night on the weekend, so my wife lined up a British period drama movie on TV, The Guernsey Literary and Potato Peel Pie Society.
 I loved it, though I was thankful I had a box of tissues handy.
 And afterwards, I was keen to read the book upon which the movie was based, written by Mary Ann Shaffer and Annie Barrows.

 The story is set in post-war reconstruction, 1946 Britain.
-Juliet Ashton is a successful author, but she is suffering from a combination of writer’s block and post-traumatic stress from living through the Blitz years in London.
+Juliet Ashton is a successful author, but she suffers from a combination of writer’s block and post-traumatic stress from living through the Blitz years in London.

 Juliet receives a letter from Dawsey Adams, a resident of the Channel Island of Guernsey, who explains he has acquired a book Juliet once owned and enquires whether she knows of a bookshop in England where he can buy another title by the same author.
-Thus sets in train correspondence between Juliet and Dawsey, who is a member of The Guernsey Literary and Potato Peel Pie Society.
+And this sets in train correspondence between Juliet and Dawsey, a member of The Guernsey Literary and Potato Peel Pie Society.

 In flashbacks, the movie reveals how the Society was formed during the war years under German occupation.
 At first, it was a cover for the killing, cooking and consumption of a contraband pig.
-But over time the Society becomes a focal point of resistance to the mental-yolk of occupation, where its members feel free to speak their minds about literature, even when their meagre rations reduce them to eating potato peel pie at their evening gatherings.
+But over time, the Society meetings become a focal point of resistance to the mental yolk of occupation.
+Members feel free to speak their minds about literature, even when their meagre rations reduce them to eating potato peel pie at their evening gatherings.

-However, the purpose of this blog post is not to review the movie — I intend doing so after I have read the book.
+This blog post is not meant to review the movie — I hope to do so after reading the book. — I hope to do so after reading the book.
 My wife had a copy, she gave it to me that night, and in the introduction, I read the following:

 The Guernsey Literary and Potato Peel Pie Society is a first novel from 70-year-old former librarian Mary Ann Shaffer.
 She first became interested in Guernsey when visiting London in 1976.
 On a whim, Mary Ann decided to fly to Guernsey but became stranded there as heavy fog descended and no boats or planes were permitted to leave the island.
 While waiting for the fog to clear, Mary Ann came across a book called Jersey Under the Jack-Boot, and so her fascination with the Channel Islands began.